-- 4. In this Ordinance, a specimen is in transit or being transhipped if- - (a) it is being transported between two countries or territories other than Ascension; - (b) it is being transported to a named consignee; - (c) any interruption of the specimen's movement between those countries or territories arises only from the arrangements necessitated by transfer or transhipment; and - (d) any transit and any movement within the jurisdiction of Ascension is in accordance with the laws in relation to customs and excise.
+- 4. In this Ordinance, a specimen is in transit or being transhipped if- - (a) it is being transported between two countries or territories other than Tristan da Cunha; - (b) it is being transported to a named consignee; - (c) any interruption of the specimen's movement between those countries or territories arises only from the arrangements necessitated by transfer or transhipment; and - (d) any transit and any movement within the jurisdiction of Tristan da Cunha is in accordance with the laws in relation to customs and excise.